How to Grow, Care and Propagate Gasteria disticha

 Where to Buy

-If you would like to add these plants to your collection, they are available online on Etsy (Link to Etsy).
+If you would like to add Gasteria disticha to your collection, you may obtain them online from Etsy (Link to Etsy).

-Gasteria disticha flourishes in bright light with 6-8 hours of direct sunlight, average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Gasteria disticha indoors, give it bright light with 6-8 hours of direct sunlight, warmth of 18-290C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in spring and summer.

-Gasteria disticha potting is done during the growing season but only when the plant has become root-bound.
+Gasteria disticha potting is done in the beginning of the growing season, only when root-bound.
 Pruning is needed to keep the plant neat as well as minimize pests and diseases.
 Keep reading for more on these growing conditions and how to achieve them.

 Gasteria disticha